-The most recent release of this data and document occurred on December 8th, 2020; previous releases have occurred on September 29th, 2020 and November 3rd, 2020.
+The most recent release of this data and document occurred on February 2nd, 2021; previous releases have occurred on September 29th, 2020, November 3rd, 2020, and December 8th 2020.
 As we continue to collect and release COVID-19 data by race and ethnicity, these notes will be updated to document our data collection methods and findings.
 We will also continue to update our "ReadMe" document on our GitHub.
 We feel it is imperative that we document processes and release data to help inform strategies to keep communities safe during this pandemic.
 Our hope is that the information may also serve to inform prevention strategies for future pandemics.

 When using data images, downloaded data, or shared document formats, please attribute BroadStreet as well as the original source, when applicable.
 For examples and more information, review this article which answers the question “How do I cite BroadStreet?”

 Bachelor of Science in Nursing | Purdue University